Barophobia/Cornucopia/README.md

 # Cornucopia
- Just a website with Tech guides and resources and Hardware manuals.
+ Just a website with Techology, Software and Hardware Information.